Do you want to become an author?

 While it’s smart to release the best possible version of your work, you’re going to need some self-knowledge to finish it.

-There will always be a gap between what you want your book to be about and what comes out on the blank page.
+There will always be a gap between what you want your creative project to be about and what comes out on the blank page.

-The best way to narrow that gap and improve the quality of your book is to put in your reps: write more often, finish your book and publish it.
+The best way to narrow that gap and improve the quality of your book is to put in your reps: write more often, finish your work and publish it.

 Because when you’re done, you’re done.